Information about work-based learning and apprenticeships during the coronavirus pandemic.

 The business I work for has had to close.
 Can I get my apprenticeship placement with another company?

-If your workplace has had to close and working from home isn’t an option you should contact your learning provider to see if an alternative placement can be found.
+If your workplace has had to close and working from home isn’t an option you should contact your learning provider to see if an alternative employer can be found to enable you to continue your apprenticeship.
+From 1 August Welsh Government will be offering an incentive to employers who take on a redundant apprentice.

 Is an apprentice entitled to be paid if they are ill?
 Will they receive statutory sick pay?